azavea/climate-change-api/doc/source/api_reference/indicator.rst

 The Indicator endpoints detail all of the derived data "indicators" that are available.
 The indicators provided by the Climate API are derived quantities generated using the same raw data provided by `Climate Data`_.
-For a full list and explanation of indicators, see the `indicators section`_.
+For a full list and high-level explanation of indicators, see the `indicators dictionary`_.

+To get indicator data, query for the `Indicator list`_, get specific `Indicator params`_ through `Indicator detail`_, and finally customize your `Indicator data`_ request.

 If you have ideas for Indicators that aren't provided by the Climate API, but might like to add, please `contact us`_.

 Indicator List
 ______________

+Get the full list of indicators from the API.

 .. openapi:: /openapi/climate_api.yml
     :paths: